Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Symbolize shapefile/README.md

 ## How to use the sample

-Click the button to apply a new symbology renderer to the feature layer created from the shapefile.
+Tap the button to apply a new symbology renderer to the feature layer created from the shapefile.

 ## How it works